weihe13/communication-streams/README.md

 UNIX(terminal) system has a standard stream pattern, input-command-output stream.
 While programming, we can use some commands to manipulate the streams and redirect the input/output of the program.
 We use “|”, called pipe, passing the output of one program to the input of another program, i.e. ls | wc, passing the listed files to word count.
 Also, we use “>/<” sign to save the output to a file or take a file as input to a program, i.e. python foo.py > result.txt, saving the output of foo.py to the result.txt file.
 The streams and i/o redirection are the foundation of terminal operation that helps us more efficiently run the program as well as combine programs and files.

-How we operate terminal streams:
+Here is how we operate terminal streams:

 ![Example image from pipe](pictures/code.png)